-Deciding to talk to your doctor about ZYTIGA® is a positive step.
-To help get the most out of that conversation, prepare for it in advance.
+Deciding to talk to your oncologist or urologist soon about ZYTIGA® is a positive step.
+To help get the most out of that conversation, prepare for the upcoming conversation in advance.
 Here are some suggestions for making sure your questions are addressed and that you get the information you need about your health and ZYTIGA® as a treatment option for metastatic castration-resistant prostate cancer.

 - Prepare your questions ahead of time.

 - Don't be afraid to ask for the information you want.

 - Bring someone with you to your appointment.
 They'll help you keep track of the information your doctor gives you.

 - Bring a pen and paper so you can take notes.

 - Repeat back what your doctor tells you.
 That way you can be sure you've understood it.